ncarr/LaserQuest/readme.md

 Returns a JSON list of all locations

 ### GET /locations/:id
-Returns an Employee object
+Returns a Location object

-### PUT /locations/:id
+### PUT /locations/:id or PATCH /locations/:id
 Updates the location's address
 ###### Fields:
-  name (required): (String) The user's name
+  name (required): (String) The location's name

 ### DEL /locations/:id
 Deletes the location, along with ANY DATA EVER COLLECTED while it was open.
-Users, games, tags, etc. are destroyed.
+Players, games, tags, etc. are destroyed.
 Employees will have to change their work location the next time they sign back in

-### POST /locations/:location_id/employees
+### POST /players
-Hires a new employee.
-Do not include the \_location field as it will be pre-filled from the location_id parameter
+Creates a player
 ###### Fields:
-  name (required): (String) Their name email (required): (String) Their laserquest.com email address password (required): (String) Their password in plain text.
-Ensure this route is encrypted before sending a password.
-The database will hash it before saving and hide the hash in further responses, so do not expect to get it back.
-  mfa: (String) Their 2 factor authentication secret.
-Ensure this route is encrypted before sending it as it is as sensitive as a password.
-The database will hide this property in further responses, so do not expect to get it back.
+  name (required): (String) The player's name

+  location (required): (String) The id of the Location they are in

+  games (optional): A list of all game ids the player is in

-### GET /locations/:location_id/employees
+### GET /players
-Returns a JSON list of all employees
+Returns a JSON list of all players

-### GET /locations/:location_id/employees/:id
+### GET /players/:id
-Returns an Employee object
+Returns a Player object

-### PUT /locations/:location_id/employees/:id
+### PATCH /players/:id
-Updates the employee's properties
+Updates the player's name to the contents of the name field
 ###### Fields:
-  name: (String) Their name
-  email: (String) Their laserquest.com email address
-  password: (String) Their password in plain text.
-Ensure this route is encrypted before sending a password.
-The database will hash it before saving and hide the hash in further responses, so do not expect to get it back.
-  mfa: (String) Their 2 factor authentication secret.
-Ensure this route is encrypted before sending it as it is as sensitive as a password.
-The database will hide this property in further responses, so do not expect to get it back.
-  \_location: (String) The location the employee will work at

-### DEL /locations/:location_id/employees/:id
-Deletes the employee

-### POST /locations/:location_id/users
-Creates a user
-###### Fields:
-  name (required): (String) The user's name

-### GET /locations/:location_id/users
-Returns a JSON list of all users

-### GET /locations/:location_id/users/:id
-Returns a User object

-### PUT /locations/:location_id/users/:id
-Updates the user's name to the contents of the name field
-###### Fields:
-  name (required): (String) The user's name
+  name (required): (String) The player's name games (optional): A list of all game ids the player is in

-### DEL /locations/:location_id/users/:id
+### DEL /players/:id
-Deletes the user with the given id and removes them from any games they played
+Deletes the player with the given id and removes them from any games they played

-### GET /locations/:location_id/users/:id/games
-Returns a JSON list of all games the user has been added to

-### PUT /locations/:location_id/users/:id/games/:game_id
-Add an existing user to an existing game

-### DEL /locations/:location_id/users/:id/games/:game_id
-Disassociate the user and the game.
-The user and the game will still exist.

-### GET /locations/:location_id/users/:id/tags
-Returns a JSON list of tags the user has sent or received

-### GET /locations/:location_id/users/:id/tags/outgoing
-Returns a JSON list of tags the user has sent out

-### GET /locations/:location_id/users/:id/tags/incoming
-Returns a JSON list of tags the user has been hit by

-### GET /locations/:location_id/users/:id/games/:game_id/tags
-Returns a JSON list of tags the user has sent or received in the game

-### POST /locations/:location_id/users/:id/games/:game_id/tags/outgoing
+### POST /tags
 Send out a tag
 ###### Fields:
+  sender (required): (String) The id of the player that shot it

+  game (required): (String) The id of the game it was shot in

   time (required): (String) ISO-8601 date string of the time the tag was sent, can be generated with `Date.prototype.toJSON()`

-### GET /locations/:location_id/users/:id/games/:game_id/tags/outgoing
-Returns a JSON list of tags the user has sent out in the game

-### GET /locations/:location_id/users/:id/games/:game_id/tags/incoming
-Returns a JSON list of tags the user has been hit by within the game

-### GET /locations/:location_id/users/:id/games/:game_id/tags/incoming/front
-Returns a JSON list of tags that hit the user in the front sensor

-### PUT /locations/:location_id/users/:id/games/:game_id/tags/incoming/front/:tag_id
-Register that you have been hit in the front

-### GET /locations/:location_id/users/:id/games/:game_id/tags/incoming/back
+### GET /tags
-Returns a JSON list of tags that hit the user in the back sensor

-### PUT /locations/:location_id/users/:id/games/:game_id/tags/incoming/back/:tag_id
-Register that you have been hit in the back
+List all tags/laser beams/shots that have been taken

-### GET /locations/:location_id/users/:id/games/:game_id/tags/incoming/shoulder
+### GET /tags/:id
-Returns a JSON list of tags that hit the user in the shoulder sensor
+Returns a Tag object

-### PUT /locations/:location_id/users/:id/games/:game_id/tags/incoming/shoulder/:tag_id
+### PATCH /tags/:id
-Register that you have been hit in the shoulder
+Updates a tag

+###### Fields:
+  receiver: (String) The id of the player who was shot by it

+  sensor: (String) Either `front`, `back` or `shoulder`.
+The sensor the laser hit.

-### POST /locations/:location_id/games
+### POST /games
 Create a new game
 ###### Fields:
+  location (required): (String) The id of the location the game will take place in

   start_time: (String) ISO-8601 date string of the game's start time, can be generated with `Date.prototype.toJSON()`

   end_time: (String) ISO-8601 date string of the game's end time, can be generated with `Date.prototype.toJSON()`

-### GET /locations/:location_id/games
+### GET /games
 List all games

-### GET /locations/:location_id/games/:id
+### GET /games/:id
 Returns the Game object with the corresponding id

-### PUT /locations/:location_id/games/:id
+### PATCH /games/:id
 Edits the Game object with the corresponding id
 ###### Fields:
+  players: A list of all players in the game

   start_time: (String) ISO-8601 date string of the game's start time, can be generated with `Date.prototype.toJSON()`

   end_time: (String) ISO-8601 date string of the game's end time, can be generated with `Date.prototype.toJSON()`

-### DEL /locations/:location_id/games/:id
+### DEL /games/:id
 Removes all traces of the Game object with the corresponding id.
-Warning: it also deletes ALL tags sent in the game, disassociates all users from the game and DELETES any users who are not in any other game
+Warning: it also deletes ALL tags sent in the game, disassociates all Players from the game and DELETES any players who are not in any other game

-### GET /locations/:location_id/games/:id/users
-Lists all users in the game

-### POST /locations/:location_id/games/:id/users
-Creates a user and adds them to the game
-###### Fields:
-  name (required): (String) The user's name

-### GET /locations/:location_id/games/:id/tags
-Lists all tags in the game that have not been received yet

-### GET /locations/:location_id/games/:id/tags/:tag_id
-Returns a Tag object if it is in the game and has not been received